Need for Speed Heat: Plot

-The player and Ana attempt to expose Mercer by crashing a Showdown event, leading police and local media to his chop shop, but it turns out to be vacated.
+The player and Ana attempt to expose Mercer by crashing a Showdown event with some members from the League joining them, leading police and local media to his chop shop, but it turns out to be vacated.
 Ana and the player visit Lucas and find him bound and tortured by Mercer.
 Mercer reveals he anticipated their plan after seeing them on a secret camera in his shop.
-Mercer forces the player and Ana into his police car, but Lucas, having escaped his bonds, intercepts them in his father's Camaro and rams Mercer's car.
+Mercer forces the player and Ana into his police car, but Lucas, having escaped his bonds, intercepts them in his father's Camaro and rams Mercer's car, leaving it severely damaged.
 Ana steals Mercer's laptop and escapes with Lucas and the player.
 At a hideout, Lucas admits to Ana that he quit street racing because he believes their father's fatal heart attack was caused by hearing about Lucas's arrest for street racing that same night.

 Ana and Lucas send files from Mercer's computer to various outlets, proving his corruption and forcing him into hiding, then learn that Mercer is preparing the stolen cars in his possession for export before fleeing Palm City.
 As they do not know which cops are complicit or innocent, Ana and Lucas convince The League and other crews to simultaneously goad and draw as many police cars as possible to the port where the stolen cars are being loaded.
-Confronted by a swarm of police and street racers, Mercer attempts to escape in a BMW M3 GTR.
+Confronted by a swarm of police and street racers, Mercer attempts to escape in a BMW M3 GTR (resembling the cover car from an earlier title in the Need for Speed series, Need for Speed: Most Wanted).
 The player chases and wrecks Mercer's car, leaving him for Torres, who pulls her pistol in response to his threats and is implied to have shot him.

 Over a week later, Mercer is missing and presumed dead.
 Torres has been promoted to lead his task force, and she announces her commitment to ending street racing.
 Lucas reconciles with Ana and gives her the keys to their father's repaired Camaro.
-Now, members of The League, the player and Ana plan to continue racing and tackle any challenges together.
+Now, as members of The League, the player and Ana plan to continue racing and tackle any challenges together.